 At the police station- Dale (Stuart Whitman) puts on quite a show as a crazy guy with a wad of cash in his pocket that he refuses to explain how it got there- he won’t cooperate and goes off on a tirade that is deliciously absurd…“ The disciples of conformity are bleeding from the narrowness of your mind.”

 Manning figures that once Dale gets committed to the state asylum, he can befriend the psychopathic handyman/gardener Martin Ashley (Roddy McDowall with his usual flare for the overly-dramatic, deliciously deliriously overindulgence. ) who is just mad about roses and decapitates his employer Amelia Townsend (Beatrice Grenough) with a pair of garden shears when she interferes with his beloved garden.

 Dale gets Dr. Edwina Beighley to assign him to the garden as his work detail.
 There Dale finally meets Martin the gardener.
-At first he antagonizes him, but soon after they become good friends with love of flowers in common.
+At first, he antagonizes him, but soon after they become good friends with a love of flowers in common.

 Martin argues about his ability to raise beautiful roses and that he didn’t get to see flowers until he was 16.
 ‘You don’t get flowers at the orphanage Mister!… I’m the guy who crossbred the Pinocchio with the Fuselier… and it won the first show at the Pasadena in 1962.”